cnuernber/jarrow/README.md

 Overview
 --------

+**This is a fork that publishes jars to com.cnuernber/jarrow on clojars.**

 Jarrow is a lightweight java implementation for I/O of data stored in formats related to [Apache Arrow](https://arrow.apache.org/).
 Currently, it only has support for the Arrow-related